Job Opportunity: Program Director, Peter D. Bell Rule of Law

 - Ability to work effectively with different sectors in both the Latin American and Washington policy communities;

-- Fluency in both Spanish and English (Portuguese is a plus).
+- Full professional fluency in both Spanish and English (Portuguese is a plus).

 The Inter-American Dialogue is an equal opportunity employer and considers applicants for all positions without regard to race, color, religion, creed, gender, national origin, age, disability, marital or veteran status, sexual orientation or any other legally protected status.